Adult Social Care

 Practice Guide

-Involving adults and carers As outlined in the Care Act 2014, individuals, carers and families must be involved in the recording process.
+Involving adults and carers Involving adults and carers As outlined in the Care Act 2014, individuals, carers and families must be involved in the recording process.
 Their signatures should also be obtained on assessments, statements of need and care plans/action plans.
-The individual and carer’s views should be accurately…
+The individual and carer’s…

-Impact of case recording The quality of recording has implications at all different levels.
+Impact of case recording Impact of case recording The quality of recording has implications at all different levels.
 The levels are the person, practitioner, manager and LBC and the records serve differing.
-Listed below are the purposes for the person and the practitioner, further details regarding manager and LBC can be…
+Listed below are the purposes for the person and the practitioner, further details regardi…

-Freedom of Information Freedom of information (FOI) request is a request for recorded information the council holds.
+Freedom of Information Freedom of Information Freedom of information (FOI) request is a request for recorded information the council holds.
 Environmental information regulation (EIR) requests are like FOIs but for environmental information - we call them FOIs here for ease.
-FOIs can be in the middle of letters/emails a…
+FOIs can be in the mid…

-Data subject rights The General Data Protection Regulation (GDPR) gives everyone these rights about their own personal information: To have a copy of it (Subject Access Request) To object to processing (right to object) To have errors corrected (right to rectification) Right to be forgotten (eras…
+Data subject rights Data subject rights The General Data Protection Regulation (GDPR) gives everyone these rights about their own personal information: To have a copy of it (Subject Access Request) To object to processing (right to object) To have errors corrected (right to rectification) Right t…

 Mosaic and Recording Information and guidance to Mosaic Mosaic is the main database for Adult Social Care and for Childrens services.
 It's a records and finance management system.